Rendering of the proposed Mother Canada statue. Photo via Facebook

-A Toronto businessman has proposed an idea for a ten-storey veteran memorial statue in Cape Breton, of a woman with her arms outreached for the souls that never returned home.
+A Toronto businessman named Tony Trigiani has proposed an idea for a ten-story veteran memorial statue in Cape Breton, Nova Scotia.
+The memorial would be in the shape of a woman with her arms outreached for the souls that never returned home.

 The plan is for the Mother Canada monument to be ready for July 1, 2017, to celebrate Canada's 150 birthday.
 Since it may not happen, we have proposed nine other tasteful projects for Canada's parks to help restore this nation's reputation on the world stage.

 Cape Breton Highlands National Park, NS

 We can retrofit Mother Canada by turning her around, her arms are outstretched toward the west, welcoming all the Maritimes' young people back from Alberta.
 Rita MacNeil's "Working Man" plays 24/7 at 110 decibels.

 Algonqiun National Park, ON

 The Group of Seven, carved Mount Rushmore–style into the rock face along Barron River Canyon in Algonquin Park.
 We'll need to clearcut hundreds of meters of trees, but it'll be worth it to eventually go rock jumping off of Lawren Harris's nose.
 (Making room for A.J.
 Casson's face is dependent entirely on budgets and available space.)

 The 6ix, ON

 The Fountain of Drake—white wine spritzer flowing down where his tears would be, into a reflection lake where Houstalantavegas hums in the background.
 Each penny in the fountain represents each heart Drake has healed with his voice.

 In Stanley Park, a giant alabaster joint stretching out over English Bay in honor of Marc Emery's lifelong fight for the rights of marijuana users.